Ali-Jaffery/Virtual-Financial-Assistant/Readme.txt

-to run install libraries in directory :pip install pandas matplotlib openai yfinance streamlit pip install pandas matplotlib openai yfinance streamlit just insert your api key in the openai api key file in the API_KEY file
+to run install libraries in directory :pip install pandas matplotlib openai yfinance streamlit pip install pandas matplotlib openai yfinance streamlit just insert your openai api key in the API_KEY file

-Financial Virtual Assistant does following tasks for u :
+Financial Virtual Assistant does following tasks for you :

 Functionalities: